viniciusmods/vhscolorrestore/README.md

 * `vhs.filters` - video-filtering parameters file, created in *step 4.1*
 * `analog_video_file_output.mp4` - output video file - preferable `.mp4` or `.mkv`

-`-pix_fmt yuv420p` is needed as the color correction algorithm changes the pixel format.
+`-pix_fmt yuv420p` is needed as the color correction algorithm changes the pixel format to 4:4:4, which the `libx264` codec doesn't like.